Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Related Work

+Cloud data warehouses employ consumption-based pricing that creates distinct optimization incentives~\cite{melnik2010dremel}.
+BigQuery charges \$6.25 per TB scanned; Snowflake bills by compute credits; Redshift Serverless charges by RPU-hours.
+Enterprise cloud cost optimization has emerged as a critical discipline~\cite{deochake2023cloudcost} \cite{deochake2025abacus}, yet query-level cost optimization for Text-to-SQL systems remains unexplored.
 To the best of our knowledge, no prior work has systematically measured cloud compute costs for LLM-generated queries.
-Existing benchmarks (Spider, BIRD, Spider 2.0) evaluate correctness and, in BIRD's case, relative execution time on local databases.
-We address this gap by evaluating on production cloud infrastructure using consumption-based cost metrics, providing the first empirical evidence of cost differences across LLM architectures.
+Existing benchmarks like Spider, BIRD, Spider 2.0 evaluate correctness and, in BIRD's case, relative execution time on local databases.
+We address this gap by evaluating on production cloud using consumption-based cost metrics, providing the first empirical evidence of cost differences across LLM architectures.